binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

        };
     }();

-Shifting our attention to the server side now.
-First up we have got the home route of the single page app.
-Within the home route, we have also got the `/contact` route which uses the `express-form` middleware.
+Shifting our attention to the server side now, we have the home route of the single page app.
+Within the home route, we also have the `/contact` route which uses the `express-form` middleware.
 You can see the middleware first in action on line 82.

 {title="routes/home.js", linenos=on, lang=JavaScript}
     var logger = require('../util/logger');